Vermont Farm & Forest Viability Program Announces Grant Opportunity for Farmers

 Viability Program grants help farmers leverage loan funds for projects or implement changes more quickly and effectively.
 Past projects funded with Water Quality Grants have included manure storage and management systems, barn and barnyard improvements, grazing infrastructure, wastewater management, no-till equipment, and more.

-For more information, please contact: Mariah Noth, Viability Program Outreach & Communications Coordinator
+For more information, please contact: Aaron Guman, Viability Program Coordinator

 The Vermont Farm & Forest Viability Program provides business planning, technical assistance, and ownership transfer planning to farm, food and forest products businesses.
 For more information about the Viability Program, please visit www.vhcb.org/viability.